AyanS1912/KRATIN_Assesment/README.md

 ## Introduction
 This project focuses on predicting the severity of dementia, with potential outcomes being "non-demented," "demented," and "converted."
 The aim is to provide insights into the state of dementia for individuals, helping them and their caregivers make informed decisions.

+## Objective
+The primary objective of this project is to address the growing concern of dementia, especially in the elderly population.
+Dementia is a syndrome affecting memory, cognitive function, and the ability to perform everyday activities.
+With an aging global population, the prevalence of dementia is increasing, posing challenges for individuals, caregivers, and healthcare systems.

 ## Dataset
 The dataset used in this project contains the following features: